Boven-Digoel concentration camp: De Graeff era (1926–31)

 This tactic of exiling politically unwanted Indonesians was generally used on a one-off basis until the late 1920s.
 Following the start of a communist uprising in West Java on 12 November 1926, there was an emergency meeting of the Council of the Dutch East Indies where Governor General Andries Cornelis Dirk de Graeff insisted that a large number of communist leaders across the Indies had to be rounded up as soon as possible.

-Dutch repression against the communist uprisings involved thousands of Indonesians.
-Roughly 4500 were accused of participating directly in the uprising and were imprisoned or sentenced to death, while another 8500 had not committed any specific crime.
-Those party members, journalists, and other associates who had no provable link to the events were still considered a problem by the Dutch.
-They expanded their targets from "principal" leaders to almost anyone who had taken an identifiable leadership role in the PKI, and then to new leaders who would take the place of those who were exiled.
-Out of the remaining 8500, around a thousand were identified as troublesome.
-De Graeff thought that a formal trial would give them a platform to spread their message, and decided that these should be exiled, ideally all to the same place.
-In the period following the communist uprising, the political police force was also expanded.
+Soon, thousands of Indonesians were targeted by the Dutch in reaction to the uprisings.
+Roughly 4,500 were accused of participating directly in the uprising and were imprisoned or sentenced to death.
+At first this included Communist leaders with documented involvement, but was expanded to include to almost anyone who had taken an identifiable leadership role in the PKI, and then to potential new leaders who could conceivably take the place of those who were detained.

+Another 8,500 who had not committed any specific crime also came under scrutiny, and in many cases were also detained.
+These were low-level Communist party members, journalists, and other associates who had no provable involvement in the events.
+Out of this 8,500, around a thousand were identified as troublesome.
+In the period following the uprising, in order to support the mass repression, the political police force was greatly expanded.

+With thousands of Indonesians in custody, De Graeff thought that a formal trial would give them a platform to spread their message, and decided that they should be exiled, ideally all to the same place.
 By early December, a site at Boven-Digoel in an isolated part of Papua was identified as an ideal place for the mass exile by Royal Netherlands East Indies Army (KNIL) Captain Theo Becking, who had led the repression of the uprising in Java.
 This location was 450 kilometres up the Digul river and was a barren, sparsely populated area with endemic Malaria.
 Becking later admitted that the location was chosen hastily to be able to intern the communists as quickly as possible, and that the extent of malaria was not understood at first.
 It was originally thought to be suitable for rice cultivation and agriculture.
 Papuan people who lived in the area were initially hostile to the establishment of the camp.
 Captain Becking was sent to the Tanah Merah site with KNIL soldiers and convict laborers to prepare the camp.
 They arrived in January 1927 and built a dock on the river, barracks, a hospital, a radio station and post office, and other infrastructure.
 The first group of fifty internees arrived in March, accompanied by thirty family members, and Becking became the first camp administrator.
 The Danish travel writer Aage Krarup Nielsen was allowed to sail on the monthlong trip with this first group of exiles.